AxaFrance/SlimFaas/README.md

   - Scale down to this value after a period of inactivity
 - **SlimFaas/ReplicasAtStart**: "1"
   - Scale up to this value at start
-- **SlimFaas/ReplicasStartAsSoonAsOneFunctionRetrieveARequest**: "true"
-  - Scale up this pod as soon as one function retrieve a request
 - **SlimFaas/TimeoutSecondBeforeSetReplicasMin**: "300"
   - Scale down to SlimFaas/ReplicasMin after this period of inactivity in seconds
 - **SlimFaas/NumberParallelRequest** : "10"